 Example Profit and Loss and Notes

-The template is the same whether you are a sole trader or limited company and any questions should be put to your accountant.
+The template is the same whether you're a sole trader or limited company and you should direct any questions to your accountant.
 A consolidated profit and loss is the same format but generally consolidates a couple of business streams.

 Notes to the Accounts